apache/arrow-cookbook/python/source/flight.rst

 **Step 2 - Running a server with TLS enabled**

 The code below is a minimal working example of an Arrow server used to receive data with TLS.
-For a full server example, please visit the Arrow `GitHub repo`_.

 .. testcode::